Beyond Random: Adding Character to Your Circle Packing Algorithms

 let y = sin(rnd) * _h * i / _num;

-It's a drawing of the noise field.
+It's a drawing of the flow field.

 The combination looks nice also.